brunopacheco1/coboldoc/README.md

 #### Roadmap
 - List of paragraphs in the module/function details view;
 - Scan and display changelog (if present);
-- Comply with MSDN Comment Style (on XML annotations);
+- Comply with MSDN Comment Style;
 - Support other structures in COBOL (entries, classes, interfaces...);

 Your contribution is always welcome!